-Licensed medical practitioners such as doctors may prescribe medicinal cannabis in South Australia.
 Medicinal cannabis products are Scheduled medicines and considered “unapproved therapeutic goods” by the Therapeutic Goods Administration (TGA).
 This means that doctors must use the appropriate pathways to prescribe these products.
 Doctors who are using the Special Access Scheme (SAS) pathway must seek TGA approval for each individual patient prescription that they write.
 In certain circumstances, they must seek additional approval under the South Australia Controlled Substances legislation.
 This includes when prescriptions are longer than two months, when the patient has already been prescribed scheduled medicines for at least two months or when the patient has a history of drug-dependency.If using the authorised prescriber scheme, doctors may prescribe medicinal cannabis to a range of patients under their care.
 They do not require TGA approval for individual patients.

-You can buy medicinal cannabis from any pharmacy in South Australia if you have a prescription.
+Yes, you can buy medicinal cannabis from any pharmacy or chemist in South Australia if you have a prescription.
 Pharmacies must handle medicinal cannabis products in the same way as any scheduled goods.
 Their dispensing activities must comply with the standards set by the TGA and the Pharmacy Board of Australia.
+Medicinal cannabis products are not sold over the counter.

 The amount of medicinal cannabis you can possess in South Australia is limited by your prescription.
 Your prescription outlines a particular product in a specific dosage that you may possess.
 Any medicinal cannabis products you possess must remain in their original packaging and retain their pharmacy labelling.